Just because you spend a lot of time at the range doesn’t mean that you want to spend a lot of money there as well.

 For target shooting, a wadcutter cuts a very clean hole through the paper target, reducing point errors and ensuring you have a productive day at the range.

 Now that you know what type of ammunition to shoot at the range, all that’s left to do is equip yourself with proper hearing protection before you head out.
-Luckily, ESP has you covered there with our custom electronic shooter protection products.
+Luckily, ESP has you covered there with our shooting ear protection products.